Nutrition & Fitness

 - Grab a plate from Simple Servings to have fresh, simply seasoned meals featuring a protein and sides (hint-look for the purple plates!)

 Do you have a food allergy or other special dining need?
-Campus Dining has your back:
+Campus Dining has you covered:

 - Menus within the Hot Spot and the DuB are labeled to identify milk, eggs, wheat, gluten, soybeans, fish, shellfish, peanuts, and tree nuts.

-- Simple Servings is a platform within these locations featuring menus that avoid most of these allergens (occasionally, fin fish such as tilapia or tuna will be offered).
+- Simple Servings is a platform within these locations featuring menus that avoid most of these allergens (occasionally, fin fish such as tilapia or salmon are offered).

-- Many items across campus are easily modifiable to be come gluten free, vegetarian, or dairy free.
+- Many items across campus are easily modifiable to become gluten free, vegetarian, or dairy free-just ask!

 - The Wedge and Eat Market both have several snack and meal items that are gluten free and dairy free.
 Dining Dollars can be used on these items.

 There are several steps that you can take to stay safe on campus with food allergies:

 - If you have a life threatening allergy, carry your Epi-Pen with you at all times.